 10 Top Tips to Manage a Heavy Workload

-- Review your Routine and Habits:
+1. Review your Routine and Habits:

-- Don’t read Emails on demand:
+2. Don’t read Emails on Demand:

 Some of the most productive executives don’t have a PA and don’t respond to emails on their laptops.
-Instead they reply to emails in batches using their SMART phones; that way they don’t spend very long re-reading emails or being distracted by them.
+Instead, they reply to emails in batches using their SMARTphones; that way they don’t spend very long re-reading emails or being distracted by them.
 Answering emails on a small screen means you tend to act quicker, be more decisive, and your messages are more succinct.
 And unsubscribe from unnecessary emails; it takes a few seconds to hit ‘Unsubscribe’ whereas sifting through non-essential emails can take minutes and add to stress levels.

-- Turn your Phone and Laptop off:
+3. Turn your Phone off:

-- Work from Home:
+4. Work from Home:

-- Manage Meetings:
+6. Manage Meetings:

-- Block off time to Plan and Prepare:
+7. Block off time to Plan and Prepare:

 If you take time out to plan and prepare you can actually free up time and stop being in reactive ‘fire-fighting’ mode.
 Working backwards from a key event and diarising important tasks is also very productive.
 Remember that most tasks take double the amount of time than you think they will.
 So, if you finish them quicker, you’ll find you’ve created some extra time and you’ll feel more in control of your diary.

-- Work from a Prioritized ‘To Do’ List:
+8. Work from a Prioritized ‘To Do’ List:

 Have a daily ‘To Do’ list which you update at the end of every day, and an ‘Important’ list which you check at least once a week in order to ensure you are not just dealing with the urgent tasks.
 Make sure that what you and your team are working on is aligned with the organization’s vision, mission and strategy.
 If you struggle to keep to your ‘To Do’ list and organize your time, then invest in some of the time management apps to assist you.

 One of the most common issues facing managers is their inability to delegate effectively.
 If a manager analyses his/her team members and tasks, then marries up skills and experience with specific activities, they can reduce their workload, at the same time as helping to develop team members and increasing engagement and motivation levels.

-- Just stop working a couple of times a day and ask yourself these Questions:
+10. Just stop working a couple of times a day and ask yourself these Questions:

 Why am I doing this and why now?
 Who else could/should be doing it?
 When would a better time be to do this?
 What is my key objective?
 What am I trying to achieve?
 How aligned is this task with the business plan or strategy?
 What should I be doing in order to be more effective?

 Here are more Blogs.
-And if you would like to know more about our Consultancy services or to book any of the following, please contact us:
+And if you would like to know more about this topic or to book any of the following, please contact Jill: